degville/ubuntu-core-docs/docs/how-to-guides/image-creation/board-enablement.md

 -   `required-snaps`: list of strings describing the list of additional snaps to be preinstalled
 -   `core`: define a custom core snap that needs to be used

-See [Model assertion](/reference/assertions/model) for more details on what a model assertion can contain.
+See {ref}`Model assertion <reference-assertions-model>` for more details on what a model assertion can contain.

 ## Sign the model assertion